-During the next twenty-six years he served in a variety of staff assignments and more than his share of command billets, including the commanding officer of the Marine recruiting station in Chicago, which was where he met his bride of thirty years, Nancy, from Ottawa, Illinois.
+During the next twenty-six years he served in a variety of staff assignments and more than his share of command billets, including the commanding officer of the Marine recruiting station in Chicago, which was where he met his bride of thirty-one years, Nancy, from Ottawa, Illinois.

 After five years of night school, the Corps sent him to Methodist University in Fayetteville, North Carolina where he graduated Summa Cum Laude with a BA in Economics.
 He later received an MA in National Security and Strategic Studies from the Naval War College, Newport, Rhode Island.

 Ending nearly thirty-six years as a Marine serving God, Country, and Corps, he retired as the commanding officer of the School of Infantry, Camp Lejeune, North Carolina in 1993.

 He and Nancy currently live in Illinois.
 They have five children and nine grandchildren.

 Disclaimer from the author: This is my personal blog.
 The opinions expressed here are mine and mine alone, except for subscribers who have submitted comments that I may post to develop discussion.
 Readers are warned that I am not a politically correct person, nor do I believe in diversity in all areas of life.
 I am simply a Marine who spent many years of his life in defense of this once great nation only to be mortified by what has happened to it.